Jelishev/GymCounter/README.md

 - Trackers or graphs for different workouts
 - Customizable color schemes (main feature)
 - Customizable layouts
-- Lets users change the test of any element on the main screen of the app
+- Lets users change the text of any element on the main screen of the app